fastify/fastify/docs/Reference/Reply.md

 By calling `reply.hijack()`, an application claims full responsibility for the low-level request and response.
 Moreover, hooks will not be invoked.

 *Modifying the `.sent` property directly is deprecated.
-Please use the aformentioned `.hijack()` method to achieve the same effect.*
+Please use the aforementioned `.hijack()` method to achieve the same effect.*

 <a name="hijack"></a>